This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 It can also be present from birth as a congenital condition.

-Evaluations can cost $500 to $1,000 alone.
-Additional training may be necessary, which costs more.
+Diagnostic evaluations can cost $500 to $1,000.
+Additional physical therapy may be necessary, which costs more.

-Ultimately, the reason your dog is unable to get up could be due to a number of reasons.
+Ultimately, your dog’s inability to get up could be due to a number of reasons, even if your dog has trouble getting up but walks fine.
 Our best recommendation is to take your dog to the veterinarian.
 There is no substitute for a professional physical exam and consultation.
-We hope everything goes well, and please keep us updated.

-Your vet may recommend a wheelchair for your dog.
+Hopefully, there is a treatable solution.
+But, your vet may recommend a wheelchair for your dog either for temporary use or as a long-term “solution.”
 If that’s the case, we can help you find the right size for your dog and one that’s high quality but won’t break your bank account.
-There are also additional mobililty-enhancing tools that may prove helpful.
+There are also additional mobility-enhancing tools that may prove helpful.